Talleeenos69/server-writeup/writeUp.md

 #### VM Network Configuration :

 Under the *Network Interfaces* tab, we changes the settings as follows;

 ```
 Interface type : Direct Attachment
 Source : eno1 (your primary network connection)
 Model : e1000e (PCI)
 ```

 This allows the virtual machine to be assigned an IP address on the LAN (Local Area Network) so we can secure shell (SSH) into it and access the future web interface.

 #### PCI passthrough :

 Our first issue began while trying to get the PCI forwarding to work.
-After a bit of researching, we discovered that we have to [add paramaters to GRUB](https://access.redhat.com/documentation/en-us/red_hat_virtualization/4.3/html-single/setting_up_an_nvidia_gpu_for_a_virtual_machine_in_red_hat_virtualization/index#Enabling_IOMMU_support_in_the_host_machine_kernel_nvidia_gpu_passthrough), the boot manager, to give the GPU to the libvirt service which can then give the device to the virtual machine.
+After a bit of researching, we discovered that we have to [add parameters to GRUB](https://access.redhat.com/documentation/en-us/red_hat_virtualization/4.3/html-single/setting_up_an_nvidia_gpu_for_a_virtual_machine_in_red_hat_virtualization/index#Enabling_IOMMU_support_in_the_host_machine_kernel_nvidia_gpu_passthrough), the boot manager, to give the GPU to the libvirt service which can then give the device to the virtual machine.

 On the host machine, we did the following:

 ```
 # nano /etc/default/grub

 ```

 Added the following to `GRUB_CMDLINE_LINUX=`

 Intel (We did this because we are on an Intel system) :

 ```
 "intel_iommu=on rd.lvm.lv=fedora/root rhgb quiet rd.driver.blacklist=nouveau modprobe.blacklist=nouveau"
 ```

 AMD :

 ```
 "amd_iommu=on rd.lvm.lv=fedora/root rhgb quiet rd.driver.blacklist=nouveau modprobe.blacklist=nouveau"
 ```

 We then saved and closed the file, updated the GRUB entries, and rebooted.

 ```
 # update-grub && reboot
 ```

 Once booted into the system, we went back to the virtual machine tab in Cockpit and turned off the virtual machine.

 Next, we opened the configuration menu on the virtual machine and scrolled down to the *host devices* section.
 We selected the *Add Host Device* button, and switched the device list to only show PCI devices.
 We added the following devices and clicked "Add" to give them over to the virtual machine.

 - GP104 [GeForce GTX 1070]
 - GP104 High Definition Audio Controller

 ###### **(We added the Audio controller to avoid any issues that may occur in the driver installation step.)*